DecentMakeover/hindi-to-english-translation/README.md

-# Hindi To English Translation with Transformers
+# Hindi To English Translation

 This repository contains Python code that utilizes the Hugging Face Transformers library to perform Hindi to English translation using a pre-trained model.